 2. They don't think your guards can handle something different.

-3. They need to change the course of the game somehow.
+3. They need to change the flow of the game somehow.

 11 Rules For Attacking A 1-3-1 Zone Defense